Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Introduction

 Recall $E\coloneqq\Map(\MTH, \Sigma^2I_\Z)$ and let $\widehat{\Ph}{}_*^\Z(\R^d, \underline E)$ denote the kernel of the forgetful map from $\Z$-equivariant phase homology to nonequivariant phase homology, where $\Z$ acts on $\R^d$ by glide translations, and $\underline E\to\R^d$ is the constant local system.
 This kernel models Lu-Shi-Lu's group of glide SPTs, as they require glide SPTs to be trivial in the absence of the glide symmetry. \begin{thmLSL} There is a natural isomorphism $\widehat{\Ph}{}_0^\Z(\R^d;\underline E)\cong E_{-(d-1)}\otimes\Z/2$. \end{thmLSL} This provides additional evidence in favor of the ansatz.

-We want to mention that there are other homotopy-theoretic approaches to the study of phases of matter with a spatial symmetry, including those of Antolín Camarena, Sheinbaum, and collaborators~\cite{AACSS16, SC20} and Cornfeld-Carmeli~\cite{CC20}.
-These authors deal with free fermion phases, which are out of scope of this paper, though see \S\ref{free_ferm}.
+We want to mention that there are other homotopy-theoretic approaches to the study of phases of matter with a spatial symmetry, including those of Antolín Camarena, Sheinbaum, and collaborators~\cite{AACSS16, SC20, SAC24, SAC25}, Cornfeld-Carmeli~\cite{CC20}, and Sati-Schreiber~\cite{SS25}.
+These authors mostly deal with free fermion phases, which are out of scope of this paper, though see \S\ref{free_ferm}.